MattHalloran/ReactGraphQLTemplate/README.md

 ## Email setup
 It is often useful to send and receives emails with the website's address.
 Instructions to set that up can be found [here](/docs/MessengerSetup.txt)

+## GraphQL debugging
+GraphQL syntax errors are notoriously hard to debug, as they often do not give a location.
+Luckily, this project is structured in a way that allows these issues to be tracked down.

+In the [schema directory](packages/service/src/schema), the GraphQL resolvers are split up into individual files, which are stitched together in the [index file](packages/service/src/schema/index.js).
+In this file, the `models` object is used to combine all of the individual schemas.
+If you make this an empty array, you can comment out imports until the problem goes away.
+This allows you to pinpoint which schema file is causing the error.
+Common errors are empty parentheses (ex: `users():` instead of `users:`) and empty brackets.

 ## Deploying project
 Currently, the cheapest way to deploy a web project seems to be through VPS hosting.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) is an example of how to do this on DigitalOcean.
 Instead of a plain Ubuntu server, however, it is easier to install one that already contains Docker.